colbylwilliams/CustomVision/README.md

 Alternatively, you can provide these values in your project's `info.plist`, a separate [`CustomVision.plist`](https://github.com/colbylwilliams/CustomVision/blob/master/CustomVision/CustomVision.plist), or provide the name of your own plist file to use.

-Simply add the `CustomVisionTrainingKey` and `CustomVisionProjectId` keys and provide your Training Key and default Project ID respectively.
+Simply add the `CustomVisionTrainingKey`, `CustomVisionPredictionKey`, and `CustomVisionProjectId` keys and provide your Training Key, Prediction Key, and default Project ID respectively.

 **_Note: This method is provided for convenience when quickly developing samples and is not recommended to ship these values in a plist in production apps._**